Creatures4features/Creatures4features/README.md

 ### 💚 - If you see me using a pony with [ 🎁'd ] in the name, it's a pony made by one of my friends!!! 🪲🦌

 ### 💜 - I'm fine with people taking inspo from my skins!!!
-I think it's so cool when my silly ponies inspire people.. hehehe
+I think it's so cool when my silly ponies inspire people..
+Just!
+Don't take inspiration from my gifted skins :O
 ----------------------

 ![pony-town-🎵Are u Sure We're Meant 2 Be_-kiss-padded-5x](https://github.com/user-attachments/assets/b78a7b62-f0d9-4424-8ab7-fc19d229e509)